slipsibm-cp4i-poc/cp4i-install/README-airgap.md

 ## Intro
 Updated For CP4I 16.1.1

 This assumes you have already setup a mirror for Openshift and that the global pull secret and addtional trust bundle are already set in the OCP cluster so that OCP can access your local registry.
+Look here for a simple mirror registry. -> https://docs.redhat.com/en/documentation/openshift_container_platform/4.16/html/disconnected_installation_mirroring/installing-mirroring-creating-registry#prerequisites_installing-mirroring-creating-registry

-For an example of this see `user-ca-bundle.yaml` and `cluster-proxy-yaml`.
+For an example of trusting your mirror see `user-ca-bundle.yaml` and `cluster-proxy-yaml`.
 Don't execute these unless you know that you cluster doesn't have a proxy or user-ca-bundle already.
 Otherwise you will mess up your cluster.
+You can should also be able to do that by by editing the `image.config.openshift.io/cluster` custom resource (CR). -> https://docs.redhat.com/en/documentation/openshift_container_platform/4.16/html/images/image-configuration#images-configuration-file_image-configuration

 ## Disclaimer
 These instructions and yaml are just helpers.
 Make sure you consult the install docs to ensure you understand the steps and that nothing has changed.

+Install instructions for 16.1.1 are here -> https://www.ibm.com/docs/en/cloud-paks/cp-integration/16.1.1?topic=installing#manual-installation__title__1

 ## Preparation of Bastion